Thomas Hart Benton (politician): Early life

 At the outbreak of the War of 1812, Jackson made Benton his aide-de-camp, with a commission as a lieutenant colonel.
 Benton was assigned to represent Jackson's interests to military officials in Washington D.C.; he chafed under the position, which denied him combat experience.
 In August 1814, troops under Benton constructed Fort Montgomery in the Mississippi Territory.
-In June 1813, Jackson dueled a member of Benton's staff and his brother Jesse.
-In September, Jackson and Benton got into a fight at a hotel in Nashville, and Jackson was shot in the arm by Jesse.
+In June 1813, Jackson dueled a member of Benton's staff and his brother Jesse Benton Jr. In September, Jackson and Benton got into a fight at a hotel in Nashville, and Jackson was shot in the arm by Jesse.
 The bullet, which was removed during Jackson's presidency, broke a bone in his left arm.

 After the war, in 1815, Benton moved his estate to the newly opened Missouri Territory.
 As a Tennessean, he was under Jackson's shadow; in Missouri, he could be a big fish in the as-yet small pond.
 He settled in St. Louis, where he practiced law and edited the Missouri Enquirer, the second major newspaper west of the Mississippi River.

-In 1817 during a court case he and opposing attorney Charles Lucas accused each other of lying.
+In 1817, during a court case he and opposing attorney Charles Lucas accused each other of lying.
 When Lucas ran into him at the voting polls he accused Benton of being delinquent in paying his taxes and thus should not be allowed to vote.
 Benton accused Lucas of being a "puppy" and Lucas challenged Benton to a duel.
 They had a duel on Bloody Island with Lucas being shot through the throat and Benton grazed in the knee.
 Upon bleeding profusely, Lucas said he was satisfied and Benton released him from completing the duel.
 However, rumors circulated that Benton, a better shot, had made the rules of 30 feet apart to favor him.
 Benton challenged Lucas to a rematch on Bloody Island with shots fired from nine feet.
 Lucas was shot close to the heart and before dying initially told Benton, "I do not or cannot forgive you."
 As death approached Lucas then stated, "I can forgive you—I do forgive you."

+There is reason to believe Benton trafficked in enslaved pre-teen and young teen girls.
+According to James D. Davis' 1873 history of Memphis, Benton returned from the War of 1812 "with a beautiful French quadroon girl, with whom he lived some two or three years."
+This was Marie Louise Amarante Loiselle (1800?–1839), who later married Memphis mayor Marcus B. Winchester.
+Benton also purchased a 12-year-old enslaved girl named Phoebe Moore and resold her when she was 16 to Henry Clay, who kept her as a concubine and fathered her two children.